Understanding The Role of LDL in Heart Disease

 Low-density lipoprotein (LDL) has long been identified as one of the main factors in the development of heart disease.
 It is a type of lipoprotein that transports cholesterol from the liver to different parts of the body, including arteries and the cells of the heart.
 LDL cholesterol can build up in the body, causing a condition called atherosclerosis, where the walls of the arteries become inflamed and start to harden.
 This can put extra strain on the heart and increase the risk of developing heart attacks and strokes.

-See also The Link Between Cholesterol and Arthritis
+See also The Connection Between Cholesterol and Joint Health

 What is Low-Density Lipoprotein (LDL)?